Robert Schumann: Carnaval and Fantasie

 Label: Centaur Records | Catalog: 3504

-Engineered by Joseph DeVico | Cover: ‘Three Suns’ painting by David Dubal; Venetian masks collage
+Engineered by Joseph DeVico | Cover: ‘Three Suns’ painting by David Dubal; Venetian masks collage.

 GLOBAL MUSIC AWARDS – 2 Gold Medals Winner

-In the top 10 albums list (#7) in ALL the genres/ctegories for the Spring-Summer 2017!
+In the top 10 albums list (#7) in ALL the genres/categories for the Spring-Summer 2017!

 Gold Medal - Global Music Awards

-From Carnaval – Part 1 From Carnaval – Finale
+Carnaval – Part 1

-From Fantasie – Part 1 From Fantasie – Part 3
+Fantasie – Part 1

 Inventive and virtuosic CARNAVAL, Op.
 9, was written by Robert Schumann in 1834 and published in 1835.
 It originated from his unfinished variations on a Trauerwalzer (Sehnsucht) by Franz Schubert, and dedicated to the violinist Karol Lipiński.
 Subtitled Scènes mignonnes sur quatre notes–Little Scenes on Four Notes–this composition is a series of musical vignettes, picturing masked personalities at Carnival: Schumann himself (in fictitious Florestan and Eusebius, who embodied his split personality), his friends, contemporaries, and characters from improvised Italian comedy, commedia dell’arte.
 In 1834 Schumann was secretly engaged, although for only few months, to Ernestine von Fricken – a student of his own teacher and future father-in-law, Frederick Wieck.
 Schumann symbolically based almost every scene of Carnaval on pitch structure with German names: his fiancée’s hometown, Asch: “A” = A natural, “S” (Es) = E flat, “C” = C natural, and “H” = B. In reordering of the letters to S-C-H-A composer saw his own name = “SCHumAnn”.
 In addition, A-S-C-H is a part of the German word Fasching (carnival). — From the liner notes by Sophia Agranovich.
 Read more here